suvratapte/suvratapte.github.io/_posts/2024-06-01-simulating-prisoners-dilemma.md

 {% endhighlight %}

-The `tit-for-tat` strategy just does what the other player has done in the last round.
-And if it is the first round, it cooperates.
+The `tit-for-tat` strategy replicates the other player's previous move.
+If it is the first round, it cooperates.
+The `devil` strategy always defects.

-The `devil` strategy just defects all the time.
+Now that we know how to write strategy functions to determine moves, let's compute the scores based on the moves made by both the players.

-Now that we know how to write strategy functions which give us moves, let's compute the score based on the moves.
+Here, we will implement the scoring system as described by the table above.

 {% highlight clojure %}